 Digital Voice Recorders vs. Smartphones

 While smartphones can do the ‘work’, they are certainly not built to be digital recorders.
 Digital voice recorders, however, thrive when put to the test!
-This is perfect for the savvy professional that wants to work simpler, faster and better – without compromising quality.
+A designated recording device is perfect for anyone that wants to get things done simpler and faster – without compromising quality.

 So what makes digital recorders so superior to smartphones when it comes to recording?
 Well…

 With studio quality microphones located at the top of the voice recorders, you do not have to worry about muffling or missed words.
 Because of the ideal placement, the microphones do not need to be held directly up to your mouth.
 The microphones will zoom in and clearly record, no matter the distance from the source.
 Smartphone microphones do not have that kind of reach and are placed at the bottom of the device, ideal for phone calls, but not recording.

 With a digital voice recorder, along with the storage already on the device, you can add a Micro SD card to add even more space.
 Also, your digital voice recorder is a device dedicated just to recordings, unlike your smartphone that you use for pictures, apps, games, and videos that take up most of the storage needed for recordings.